nervosnetwork/rfcs/rfcs/0006-node-discovery/0006-node-discovery.md

 # CKB Node Discovery Protocol

-CKB node discovery protocol is mainly the same as [Satoshi Client Node Discovery][0].
-The differences are:
+CKB node discovery protocol mainly refers to [Satoshi Client Node Discovery][0].
+The differences between them are summarized below:

-* Node version is included in `GetNodes` message
+* The node version number is included in the `GetNodes` message.
-* Send connected node informations with `Nodes` message
+* The `Nodes` message is used to periodically broadcast all nodes currently connected.
-* We use `multiaddr` as node address format (no `/p2p/` field, it is considered as *misbehavior* to break this rule)
+* We use `multiaddr` as the format of node addresses  (There is no `/p2p/` field here and if it's considered as *misbehavior*, a low score will be given.)

 Every time client startup, if PeerStore's address list is empty, it will try to issue DNS requests to initialize address list, if DNS requests failed it will fallback to hard coded address list.